aadishhere/linkedin-endorse-bot/README.md

 <b>Do a good deed, endorse them all and all their skills!</b>

+<b>26 August 2023 major upgrade:</b> added `user agent`, `cookies` and `local storage` support to keep the login information from the last session and to reduce LinkedIn automation detection.

 ## How To Use

 Screen resolution and width is rather important when it comes to LinkedIn.
 <br> The script is tested on 1280px and 1366px screen width resolutions.
 It is working!

 ### Change:

+  •  Your browser information You usally use to browse LinkedIn (to reduce automation detection) `user_agent`

+You can find your current browser's user-agent by searching ***"What's my user-agent?"*** in any search engine, it is just a string.

   •  The email to login on LinkedIn `username`